pipeops-dev/pipeops-docs/docs/overview.md

 - **Scalability**: Scale your infrastructure effortlessly to meet the demands of your growing applications.
 - **Automation**: Leverage automation capabilities to streamline repetitive tasks.

 ## Guides

 Dive deeper into specific topics with our in-depth guides:

 - [Hands-on Tutorials](/docs/category/tutorials): Advanced tutorials to fit your specific requirements.
-- [Deployment Templates](/docs/category/deployment-templates): Quickly setup deployment templates to get farmiliar with the platform
+- [Deployment Templates](/docs/category/deployment-templates): Quickly setup deployment templates to get familiar with the platform.

 ## Troubleshooting